Consultation on review proposal with stakeholders: 01 June 2011 - 14 June 2011

 Following the recent review recommendation, an update of this guideline is in progress

-This guidance partially updates and replaces NICE clinical guideline 66 (published in May 2008).
+This guidance partially updates and replaces NICE guideline CG66 (published in May 2008).

 The advice in the NICE guideline covers:

 - the monitoring of glucose, lipid (blood cholesterol and fat) and blood pressure levels

 - diabetes education programmes

 - dietary advice